-Over the course of the last year, virtual productions proved effective for many event types.
+Over the course of the last year event video productions proved effective for many event types.
 Town Halls supported by enterprise-collaboration and videoconferencing solutions took a strong step forward.
 Organizations discovered the powerful benefits of multi-media productions, expanding their reach to audiences across the globe, and empowering active audience participation from their own devices at home or on-the-go.
-Enterprises discovered that virtual productions offer greater freedom and flexibility, at a lower cost than full-scale in-person events.
+Enterprises discovered that corporate virtual event productions offer greater freedom and flexibility, at a lower cost than full-scale in-person events.

 For organizations who are considering virtual events for the first time, or are simply hoping to optimize their productions, there are a few key elements that contribute to effective, engaging events.
 If your organization is considering your virtual event options, here are some of the complexities involved and some technologies that have proven successful.